cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Can I upgrade my free {{ site.data.products.serverless }} cluster's performance?

-Yes, you can upgrade your cluster through the Console by [increasing your spend limit](serverless-cluster-management.html#edit-your-spend-limit) and entering [billing information](billing-management.html) if you haven't already.
+Yes, you can upgrade your cluster through the Console by [increasing your resource limit](serverless-cluster-management.html#edit-your-resource-limit) and entering [billing information](billing-management.html) if you haven't already.

 ### Can I upgrade the version of CockroachDB my {{ site.data.products.serverless }} cluster is running on?